 It has been suggested that a dietary deficiency of omega-3 and omega-6 (essential) fatty acids could be a risk factor for Alzheimer disease.
 Evidence appears to be mixed.
 One review of 3 studies found that omega-3 fish oil supplements did not improve cognitive function in healthy adults over 60 years old.
 In contrast, 3 observational studies found that eating fish 2 or more times a week reduced risk of dementia and Alzheimer disease compared to those who did not eat fish.
 From these studies, it appears that evidence supports eating fish, but not taking pills with these fatty acids in them.

 Buyers should beware that products that are natural are not necessarily safe or good for you.
 Remember that a healthy diet will likely provide you with adequate vitamins and minerals.
+Talk to your doctor before taking vitamins and supplements.
+The more medications you take, the greater the risk of an adverse reaction from a drug interaction.

 Clearly, the market for memory enhancers is huge.
 As the population ages, interest in ways to slow or stop the progression of Alzheimer’s disease will only continue to grow.
 Unfortunately, since further research is needed, it may be years before the benefits and risks of supplements are fully established.
 Moreover, supplements are expensive.